Restaurant in Bangkok, Thailand

 If you want Cantonese roast duck in Bangkok without paying fine-dining prices, Sanyod in Bang Rak is the clearest recommendation in its tier.
 At ฿฿ pricing, it sits two price bands below the city's Michelin-starred Cantonese option at Nan Bei, and it has earned consecutive Michelin Plate recognition in 2024 and 2025, which means the inspectors consider it worth eating at, even if it hasn't crossed into star territory.
 For value-driven explorers who want verified quality without a tasting menu, this is the booking to make.

 Sanyod started as a food stall in a small alley in Bang Rak.
-More than half a century later it occupies a proper restaurant space at 89 Charat Wiang Road, in the Si Lom district, and draws a crowd that fills the room consistently.
+More than half a century later it occupies a proper restaurant space at 89 Charat Wiang Road, in the Si Lom district, draws a crowd that fills the room consistently.
 That trajectory — stall to neighbourhood institution — is the kind of track record that tends to self-select for kitchens that know exactly what they are doing.
-The roast duck and the signature sauces are the items cited most frequently, and the Cantonese-style noodles are the recommended pairing.
+The roast duck and the signature sauces are the items cited most frequently, the Cantonese-style noodles are the recommended pairing.
 The menu also includes a clay pot-braised beef, described as tender, which is the sort of slow-cooked dish that tests whether a kitchen has discipline over time and heat.

 The cuisine is Cantonese, a category that rewards comparison outside Thailand.
 If you've eaten at Restaurant Tim Raue in Berlin or Mister Jiu's in San Francisco, you'll arrive at Sanyod with a frame of reference for how Cantonese technique travels.
 What makes Sanyod worth noting is that it delivers this at a neighbourhood price point with five decades of consistency behind it.

-A 4.1 from 1,749 Google reviews is a reliable signal at this volume.
 It reflects consistent kitchen output rather than a handful of enthusiastic early visitors.
 Paired with back-to-back Michelin Plate listings, Sanyod sits in a clearly defined quality band: better than average neighbourhood Cantonese, not at the level of a starred house.
 For the ฿฿ price range, that combination is hard to fault.

 Booking difficulty is rated Easy.
 The address is 89 Charat Wiang Road, Si Lom, Bang Rak, Bangkok 10500.
 Si Lom is one of Bangkok's more accessible districts, well-served by the BTS Skytrain.
 No phone number or booking website is listed in current data, which suggests walk-in is the standard approach.
 Given the neighbourhood restaurant format and easy booking classification, arriving without a reservation should be manageable, though popular meal times at a consistently busy venue carry some risk.
 Coming slightly outside peak lunch or dinner windows is the pragmatic move.